|

-I Capture the Castle I tend to get repetitive when I write my reviews, but I can't help myself.
-What else is there to save when you love a book?
-You can't go wrong with this classic, which is set in a castle in England.
-Perhaps there could have been a ghost, but I didn't mind its absence.
-I fell in love with the main character and wouldn't mind being more like her.
+I Capture the Castle by Dodie Smith.
+You can’t go wrong with this classic, which is set in a castle in England.
+Perhaps there could have been a ghost, but I didn’t mind its absence.
+I fell in love with the main character and wouldn’t mind being more like her.
 Anyone can read this book, but it would probably fit best for the romantic young (or older) woman.
 That would be me.

 The Chronicles of Narnia by C.S.
 Lewis.
-I know these books are getting trendy now, with the movie release of The Lion, the Witch and the Wardrobe, but I loved this series as a kid.
-We didn't have nearly as many books back then as kids do now so I cherished these books dearly.
+I loved this series as a kid.
+We didn’t have nearly as many books back then as kids do now so I cherished these stories dearly.
 Having my own magical wardrobe would have been a dream come true for little me.
-Though I'm not sure I would've fetched my brother and sisters after finding Narnia.
-I'd have gone on my own.
+Though I’m not sure I would’ve fetched my brother and sisters after finding Narnia.
+I’d have gone on my own.
 Very selfish of me, I suppose.

 The Lord of the Rings Trilogy by J.R.R.
 Tolkien.
-Again, it doesn't seem too original to like these books nowadays.
-I don't care.
-I started this trilogy early one rainy day, when I was just a wee teen, and couldn't put the books down.
+I started this trilogy early one rainy day, when I was just a wee teen, and couldn’t put the books down.
 What a world Tolkien created!
 The movies are great, too.

 The Dark is Rising by Susan Cooper.
-Okay, so this is also coming out in a movie (they're calling it The Seeker: The Dark is Rising).
-Oh, well.
-I guess I just have good taste.
-This is the first book of a great series.
+This is the first book of a great series, and I read it a long time ago.
 Sometimes I think I like the title best of all.

 Tamsin by Peter S. Beagle.
 I don't think I could find a better book about a girl and a ghost and an old house and England.
 Of course, I love everything to do with England (although I've never been) so this book really pulled me in.
 I also just loved the story.